typelevel/cats-effect/site/src/main/tut/datatypes/io.md

   }
 ```

-With `IO`, fairness needs to be managed explicitly, the protocol being
+As mentioned at the very beginning of this section, fairness needs to be managed explicitly,
-easy to follow and predictable in a WYSIWYG fashion.
+the protocol being easy to follow and predictable in a WYSIWYG fashion.

+#### Comparison to IO.shift

+`IO.cancelBoundary` is essentially lighter version of `IO.shift` without
+ability to shift into different thread pool.
+It is lighter in the sense that
+it will avoid doing logical fork.

 ### Race Conditions — race & racePair